Garden to Table Nutrition

 • DICAS allows you to apply to multiple programs at one time, and rank your preferred programs.

-• During this interview, we will discuss your plan for rotations.
+• We will schedule an interview.
+During this interview, we will discuss your plan for rotations.
 You are not expected to submit your rotation plans prior to that.

-• Deadlines for a complete DICAS application is February 15th for Spring Match and September 15th for Fall Match.
+• Deadlines for a completed DICAS application is February 27th for Spring Match and October 30th for Fall Match.
 Spring Match acceptances will be announced no later than March 1st and the intern will need to make a final decision by March 15th.
 Fall Match acceptances will be announced no later than November 1st and the intern will need to make a final decision by November 15th.

-• There are fees to pay to DICAS and a required $20 application fee directly to GTTN (see above).
+• For us to evaluate your application for prior learning BEFORE being accepted, please pay a $20 application fee directly to GTTN (see above).

 Picture